cherrypy/cherrypy/sphinx/source/index.rst

    multi-threaded server, this would be an issue.
 This is the reason why we open and close a connection to the database on each call.
-This is clearly not really production friendly, and it is probably advise to either use a more capable database engine or a higher level library, such as `SQLAlchemy <http://sqlalchemy.readthedocs.org>`, to better support your application's needs.
+This is clearly not really production friendly, and it is probably advisable to either use a more capable database engine or a higher level library, such as `SQLAlchemy <http://sqlalchemy.readthedocs.org>`, to better support your application's needs.